chensheng0/run-on-arch-action/README.md

 # Run-On-Arch Github Action

 [![](https://github.com/uraimo/run-on-arch-action/workflows/Test/badge.svg)](https://github.com/uraimo/run-on-arch/actions)

-A Github Action that executes commands on an alternative architecture (ARMv6, ARMv7, aarch64, s390x, ppc64le).
+A Github Action that executes commands on an alternative architecture (amd64, i386, arm64, armv7, s390x, ppc64le).

 ## Usage

 This action requires three input parameters:

 * `architecture`: The cpu architecture of the container that will run your commands;
-* `distribution`: The Linux distribution the will be launched by the container (right now, various releases of Debian or Ubuntu);
 * `run`: A series of commands that will be executed.

 The action does not define any default output variable, feel free to create as many as you want and set them in the `run` block.